gcallah/BookReviews/mitchell.md

 lay out the distributist case for broad ownership of productive property.
-And the final one, rather than simply offering some high-level suggestions as to how to get there, would tackle the concrete difficulties we face in getting any such reforms past, and suggest what we might do about those barriers.
+And the final one, rather than simply offering some high-level suggestions as to how to get there, would tackle the concrete difficulties we face in getting any such reforms passed, and suggest what we might do about those barriers.